What Makes You Unique? How to Stand Out in a Highly Commoditized Marketplace

 - Drive innovation in product form and packaging

-Unless your business has a strong purpose to stand behind—a powerful idea that consumers endorse and find tangible value in—your audience can and will look elsewhere.
+Branding commodities requires having a strong purpose to stand behind—a powerful idea that consumers endorse and find tangible value in—so your audience will not look elsewhere.
 Brands must then activate their purpose to enhance every touchpoint along the customer journey, and drive innovation in product form and packaging.
 The data bears this out; according to a 2018 survey conducted by Accenture Strategy, nearly two-thirds (64%) of global consumers find brands that actively communicate their purpose more attractive than brands that don’t.
 Additionally, just over half (52%) of respondents stated that they are more likely to support brands that align with their personal values.

 Of course, your product must be the ultimate articulation of your purpose.
-First impressions are important, but inspiring true brand loyalty means transcending consumer expectations around the commodity itself.
+First impressions are important when branding commodities, but inspiring true brand loyalty means transcending consumer expectations around the commodity itself.
 The Association of National Advertisers reinforces this concept in its Brand Purpose Playbook: “Purpose can drive differentiation within the most commoditized categories and provide relevance to even highly skeptical consumers.
 It can sustain price premiums, increase market share and garner greater share of voice in a fragmented media landscape.”

 Water is one of the most commoditized resources on the planet, yet brands like FIJI have risen above the competition to become household names in part because they are able to deliver on a compelling brand purpose.
 FIJI’s About Us page reads: “By sharing water from Fiji's sustainable ancient artesian aquifer with the world and working to improve the lives and environment of its people, FIJI Water has embodied what it means to be Earth's Finest Water® since 1996.”
 FIJI demonstrates the power of purpose to drive their brand forward in a way that resonates with their audience and justifies the premium they charge—two-and-a-half times more than competitors such as Poland Springs.